open-telemetry/oteps/text/trace/0220-messaging-semantic-conventions-span-structure.md

 more messages on completion.

 A "Receive" span covers such calls and should link to the creation context of all messages that are forwarded via the respective call.
+To achieve this in an idiomatic manner, it must be possible to add links after span creation, which is not currently supported (see [open issues](#open-issues)).

 #### General considerations for both push-based and pull-based scenarios